opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 Because this API supports the experimental [tiered caching feature]({{site.url}}{{site.baseurl}}/search-plugins/caching/tiered-cache/), the responses found in this section may change.
 If the tiered caching feature flag is not enabled, the API will return `0` for all values.
 {: .warning}

 The `caches` object contains cache statistics, such as the `request_cache` statistics.
-The total values within each sub-metric are always returned regardless of the value of the query parameter `level`.
+The total values within each sub-metric are always returned, regardless of the value of the query parameter `level`.

 Field | Field type | Description
 :--- | :--- | :---
 request_cache | Object | Statistics for the request cache.
-request_cache.size_in_bytes | Integer | The total size in bytes of the request cache. request_cache.evictions | Integer | The total evictions from the request cache. request_cache.hit_count | Integer | The total hit count for the request cache. request_cache.miss_count | Integer | The total miss count for the request cache. request_cache.item_count | Integer | The total number of items in the request cache. request_cache.store_name | String | The name of the store type used by the request cache.
+request_cache.size_in_bytes | Integer | The total size in bytes of the request cache. request_cache.evictions | Integer | The total number of evictions from the request cache. request_cache.hit_count | Integer | The total hit count for the request cache. request_cache.miss_count | Integer | The total miss count for the request cache. request_cache.item_count | Integer | The total number of items in the request cache. request_cache.store_name | String | The name of the store type used by the request cache.
 See [tiered cache]({{site.url}}{{site.baseurl}}/search-plugins/caching/tiered-cache/) for more information.

 If the `level` query parameter is set to one of its valid values `indices`, `shard`, or `tier`, additional fields will be present in `caches.request_cache` which break down the values by these levels.
-For example if `level=indices,tier`, the tiered cache is in use, and the node has indexes named `index0` and `index1`, the `caches` object will contain same 5 metrics for each combination of level values:
+For example, if `level=indices,tier`, the tiered cache is in use, and the node has indexes named `index0` and `index1`, then the `caches` object will contain the same five metrics for each combination of level values, as shown in the following table.

 Field | Field type | Description
 :--- | :--- | :---
-request_cache.indices.index0.tier.on_heap | Object | Contains the 5 metrics for `index0` on the heap tier.
-request_cache.indices.index0.tier.disk | Object | Contains the 5 metrics for `index0` on the disk tier.
-request_cache.indices.index1.tier.on_heap | Object | Contains the 5 metrics for `index1` on the heap tier.
-request_cache.indices.index1.tier.disk | Object | Contains the 5 metrics for `index1` on the disk tier.
+request_cache.indices.index0.tier.on_heap | Object | Contains the five metrics for `index0` on the heap tier. request_cache.indices.index0.tier.disk | Object | Contains the five metrics for `index0` on the disk tier. request_cache.indices.index1.tier.on_heap | Object | Contains the five metrics for `index1` on the heap tier. request_cache.indices.index1.tier.disk | Object | Contains the five metrics for `index1` on the disk tier.

 ## Required permissions